Steve Jobs: Return to Apple

-In 2006, he further expanded Apple's recycling programs to any US customer who buys a new Mac.
+In 2006, he further expanded Apple's recycling programs to every US customer who buys a new Mac.
 This program includes shipping and "environmentally friendly disposal" of their old systems.
 The success of Apple's unique products and services provided several years of stable financial returns, propelling Apple to become the world's most valuable publicly traded company in 2011.

 Jobs was perceived as a demanding perfectionist who always aspired to position his businesses and their products at the forefront of the information technology industry by foreseeing and setting innovation and style trends.
 He summed up this self-concept at the end of his keynote speech at the Macworld Conference and Expo in January 2007, by quoting ice hockey player Wayne Gretzky:

 There's an old Wayne Gretzky quote that I love.
 "I skate to where the puck is going to be, not where it has been".
 And we've always tried to do that at Apple.
 Since the very, very beginning.
 And we always will.

-On July 1, 2008, a class action suit was filed against several members of the Apple board of directors for revenue lost because of alleged securities fraud.
-In a 2011 interview with biographer Walter Isaacson, Jobs revealed that he had met with US President Barack Obama, complained about the nation's shortage of software engineers, and told Obama that he was "headed for a one-term presidency".
-Jobs proposed that any foreign student who got an engineering degree at a US university should automatically be offered a green card.
+On July 1, 2008, a class-action suit was filed against several members of Apple's board of directors for losses resulting from alleged securities fraud.
+In a 2011 interview with biographer Walter Isaacson, Jobs revealed that he had met with US president Barack Obama, complained about the nation's shortage of software engineers, and told Obama that he was "headed for a one-term presidency".
+Jobs proposed that any foreign student who got an engineering degree at a US university should automatically be offered a Green card.
 After the meeting, Jobs commented, "The president is very smart, but he kept explaining to us reasons why things can't get done ...
 It infuriates me".